bgardner27/Pizza42repo/README.md

-# Auth0 AngularJS Calling an API
+# Auth0 Pizza 42

-This sample demonstrates how to make secure calls to an API after authenticating a user with Auth0.
-The sample get its dependencies from npm and a small Node.js server is provided to run the application.
+This sample demonstrates how to login in with a Pizza App.
+Once logged in, the user's profile will be available and be able to order pizza using the app.
+There will be OAuth so the customer doesn't have to repeat the login sequence

 ## Getting Started